unproductive-labs/isekai-world-state/players/3260549d/character.md

 - Survive whatever happens next

 ## Background
 New arrival to the isekai world.
 Appeared in Shadowwood Forest and immediately declared intent to "move forward" - classic protagonist behavior.
-Origin unknown, but the mystical phone connection suggests they're special... or cursed. **Recently questioned their own identity - amnesia or dimensional displacement suspected.**
+Origin unknown, but the mystical phone connection suggests they're special... or cursed. **Recently named 'Stellaris' by the spectral mage Lyralei - identity partially restored through cosmic naming ritual.**

 ## Recent Actions
 - Spawned in shadowwood_forest